therealOri/Bchat/README.md

 Why did I make this?
 - I made this because I couldn't find an application that did this specifically, only "nukers" and stuff like that.
 Also I didn't trust other programs as they always felt sketchy.
 What i've made here is a non sketchy, and simple way to send messages to channels using your bot!
 You can decide the guild and the channel in said guild to send a message too.

-As of right now it doesn't have a working way with how the menu is set up currently to listen for messages so unfortuneately it is a one way thing.
+As of right now it doesn't have a working way with to listen for messages live so unfortuneately it is a one way thing.
 If you know how to make it 2 way, then please contribute!
-When I say "2 way", I mean after sending the message, have an option to allow it to listen for messages and a way to go back to choosing a channel to send a message in.
-SO you don't have to ctrl + c and restart the script to get back into the "menu"
+When I say "2 way", I mean after sending the message, have an option to allow it to listen for messages, etc.
 __ __

 <br />